Updated Jan. 30, 2019

-First, though, here’s a primer on why the heart gets a month all to itself: Thirty-four percent of U.S. adults are estimated to have hypertension, commonly known as high-blood pressure.
+First, though, here’s a primer on why the heart gets a month all to itself: Thirty-three percent of U.S. adults are estimated to have hypertension, commonly known as high blood pressure.
 Left untreated, hypertension can lead to more serious problems including heart disease and stroke.
 Also, cardiovascular disease is the most common cause of death around the world, with more than 17.3 million deaths each year, according to the American Heart Association.
 That figure is expected to increase to 23.6 million by 2030.

 The good news, though?
 Lifestyle choices can help keep your ticker healthy.
 (You probably already know that avoiding cigarettes, exercising daily, and eating a diet rich in fruits, vegetables, and whole grains are some of the best defenses you can put up to protect yourself from heart disease.)

 To honor the month, we’ve turned to health experts and research to discover 28 strategies (one for each day in February) to improve your heart health.
 These science-backed, small — yet specific — changes and goals can help strengthen your heart year-round.

 1. Get more ZZZs